stkbailey/data-replication-on-kubernetes/README.md

 #### Map Argo and MinIO together

-There are additional instructions [elsewhere](https://sourcegraph.com/github.com/argoproj/argo@095d67f8d0f1d309529c8a400cb16d0a0e2765b9/-/blob/demo.md#5-install-an-artifact-repository) on setting up your artifact repository.
+ on setting up your artifact repository.
 But let's just start with the below for now:

 Finally, we need to tell Argo where the default artifact repository is, so that it knows which bucket to map artifacts to and has the appropriate secrets for authentication.
-To do this, I've created a `ConfigMap` and `Secret` Kubernetes resources.
-You can simply use `kubectl apply` to deploy them to your cluster.
+You could follow the instructions [elsewhere](https://sourcegraph.com/github.com/argoproj/argo@095d67f8d0f1d309529c8a400cb16d0a0e2765b9/-/blob/demo.md#5-install-an-artifact-repository), but for simplicity's sake, I suggest applying this "patch" to your resource.

 ```{zsh}
 wget -o patch.yml https://raw.githubusercontent.com/stkbailey/data-replication-on-kubernetes/master/argo/argo-artifact-patch.yml